penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 == Changelog ==

+= 0.41.0 =

+FEATURES

+* Added experimental shortcode [tag_groups_alphabet_tabs] to show first letters of tags instead of groups (beta).
+Try parameters include_letters and exclude_letters="abc".
+Not yet available as Gutenberg block.

+BUG FIXES

+* Fixed issues in class.group.php (credits @luke4roads)
+* Fixed issues in determining number of tags per posts for a particular group

+= 0.40.4 =

+BUG FIXES

+* Fixed issue when default post_tag taxonomy is used with custom posts

+OTHER

+* Debugging messages during uninstallation

 = 0.40.3 =

 OTHER

-* Fixed compatibility issues with the latest Gutenberg (sigh)
+* Fixed compatibility issues with the latest version of Gutenberg

 = 0.40.2 =